 Religion MIG (RMIG)

-The Religion Member Interest Group offers a community for Academy members from various practice areas with an interest in cross-cultural awareness and reducing health disparities, specifically as they relate to the Jewish and Muslim population.
+The Religion Member Interest Group offers a community for Academy members from various practice areas with an interest in cross-cultural awareness and reducing health disparities, specifically as they relate to the Christian, Jewish and Muslim population.
+RMIG supports professionally diverse members who work with religious communities or patients who are personally faith based, or members who otherwise have an interest in increasing cultural competency skills.